ZipCodeCore/BlueJ.DreamHouseDrawing/README.md

 Can you draw a house with a tree along side? (think `trunk` and `circle` or a tall, skinny `triangle`.)

-When finished, post a screen shot of your house to the slack chatter channel.
+When finished, post a screen shot of your house to the slack CHATTER channel.